maxammann/maplibre-architecture/Building-with-Xcode.md

 ## Building with Xcode

-Before getting started, make sure you've [[installed all prerequisites for building Mapbox GL|Workflow →Prerequisites]]
+Before getting started, make sure you've [[installed all prerequisites for building Mapbox GL|Prerequisites]]

-To use Xcode, you'll first need to generate a project based on the [[CMake|Workflow → CMake]] files.
-To do so, open a Terminal window, and run one of these commands [[from your checkout|Workflow → Code]] directory.
+To use Xcode, you'll first need to generate a project based on the [[CMake]] files.
+To do so, open a Terminal window, and run one of these commands [[from your checkout|Code]] directory.

 Run `make xproj` to create a project for building for **macOS**.
 Run `make iproj` to create a project targeting **iOS**.